 In others words, don't let your godly instruction be sporadic or solely at religiously appointed times.
 Rather teach your children when you do something as simple as sitting.
 Teach them when you walk.
 Teach them when you lie down.
 Teach them when you rise up.
 In short, commit to the constant training of your children within the normalcy of the everyday.
 Moses gives the impression of a natural process.
 So natural, in fact, that daily experiences become the inspiration for easy conversations about God and His salvation.

-A lofty challenge!
-I say this for one reason: in order for us to naturally, constantly and sincerely train our children in the Lord, God would have to be naturally, constantly and sincerely treasured in our hearts.
+This is a challenge!
+I say so for this reason: in order for us to naturally, constantly and sincerely train our children in the Lord, God would have to be naturally, constantly and sincerely treasured in our hearts.
 You speak easily about the things that you love.
-In the same way, God becomes a natural conversation at any given time or routine when He is the very joy of your heart.
+In the same way, God becomes a natural conversation at any given time or routine when He is the central joy of your heart.